syhner/betterr/README.md

 - **File structure remains flat**, unlike with nested try...catch blocks
 - **Variables are declared with const**, unlike with non-nested try...catch blocks
 - **Both data and errors are available at the top level**, unlike with try..catch or promises
-- **Work with errors that are always instances of `Error` with full type safety**, unlike with try...catch or promises
+- **Work with errors that are always instances of `Error`**, without compromising type-safety, unlike with try...catch or promises
 - **Work with data that is non-nullable**, once an early return occurs in the case of an error

 ## Installation